-Executive Director suzy.moyd@hartsvillesc.gov 843.383.3015 ext.
-1003
+Executive Director suzy.moyd@hartsvillesc.gov 843.383.3015

 The Main Street Hartsville program is a partnership of the City of Hartsville and Main Street SC, a program of the National Main Street Center.
-The organization seeks to build a vibrant downtown in Hartsville, focusing on thriving businesses, entertainment, and recreating and historic preservation.
+The organization seeks to build a vibrant downtown in Hartsville, focusing on thriving businesses, entertainment, recreation and historic preservation.
 It follows the Main Street Four Point Approach of Organization, Promotion, Design and Economic Restructuring.

-For a listing of available commercial properties and retail space in the greater Hartsville area www.hartsvillechamber.org
+For a listing of available commercial properties and retail space in the City of Hartsville www.hartsvillechamber.org